Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Values above 45 percent maybe of little nutrition value.

 NDF is a measure of insoluble fiber.
 In theory, the higher the NDF, the less a horse will eat.
-NDF levels between 40 and 50 are good for horses.
+NDF levels under 65 percent are generally good for horses.
 Horses likely won’t eat hay with NDF values over 65.

 A RFV of 100 is about average.
 An horse nutritionist won’t use RFV to balance a horse’s ration.